Idea-Software/IdeaSoftware.Utils.WebApi.Routing/README.md

 }
 ```

-###Require Customer Header to be present with any value with wildcard
+###Require Customer Header to be present with any value using wildcard
 ```C#
 [HeaderBasedRoute("/api/myroute", "my-custom-header", "*")]
 ```